cloudyan/create-tpl/README.md

 - `vue-ts`
 - `react`
 - `react-ts`
+- `react-swc`
+- `react-swc-ts`
 - `preact`
 - `preact-ts`
 - `lit`
 - `lit-ts`
 - `svelte`
 - `svelte-ts`

+You can use `.` for the project name to scaffold in the current directory.

 ## Community Templates